walczakwiktor/portfolio-site/README.md

 IT Support Specialist with 8+ years of international experience, AWS Certified Cloud Practitioner, transitioning into cloud-focused roles.
 This project is the first of three AWS portfolio projects.

-* AWS Certified Cloud Practitioner — issued May 2026
+* AWS Certified Cloud Practitioner — 2026